 One night, Jay comes to Claire and her mother's house for dinner where they have a pleasant and uneventfull evening of dinner and talk.
 Another night later, Jay shows up with take-out Chinese food for Claire and her mother.
 Claire's mother seems happy to see her semi-dating again and hopes that Claire will get married and settle down.

 A few days later, Claire prepares to join Jay at the meter squad's office Christmas Eve party, as her mother prepares mashed potatos at the kitchen table for Christmas dinner.
-When Claire has finished dressing and goes to the kitchen to ask her mother's opinion of her outfit, she finds her mother slumped over... dead... in the bowl of mashed potatos.
+When Claire has finished dressing and goes to the kitchen to ask her mother's opinion of her outfit, she finds her mother slumped over... dead... with her face half-buried in the bowl of mashed potatos.

-In a state of shock, Claire simply picks up her coat and leaves for the party... leaving her dead monther behind whom she always saw as a burden.
+In a state of shock, Claire simply picks up her coat and leaves for the party... leaving her dead mother behind whom she always saw as a burden.
 At the party, Claire sits alone at the edge of the room, watching Jay dance with another woman and refusing all interaction with anyone.
-Finally Jay comes over and asks her in brutal terms what is the matter with her and why she is very distant.
+Finally, Jay comes over and asks her in brutal terms what is the matter with her and why she is very distant.
 She takes him home to show him the problem; her mother's dead body laying slimped over the kitchen table where she left her.
-Claire decides that rather than call an ambulance she'd rather have the situation dealt with by family, and calls her mother's vain and self-obsessed sister Tilda (also Terri Garr), who lives in a different part of the city.
-When Claire tells Aunt Tilda about her mother's death, the aunt tells Claire it is too far to driver over there at that hour of the night, but if she wants to Claire can come over to her place to pick up a necklace her mother once left there.
+Claire decides that rather than call an ambulance she'd rather have the situation dealt with by family, and calls her mother's vain and self-obsessed sister Tilda (also Terri Garr in a dual role), who lives in a different part of the city.
+When Claire tells Aunt Tilda about her mother's death, the aunt tells Claire it is too far to drive over there at that hour of the night, but if she wants, Claire can come over to her place to pick up a necklace her mother once left there.

 After Claire finally calls an undertaker to take her mother's body away, Jay insists on staying the night to "take care" of Claire, promising to sleep on the couch.
 In the next scene, he is lying in Claire's narrow bed with her, and starts to remove her clothes and begins to have sex with her.
 After a few seconds of brutal thrusting, during which he talks to her as if she were the phone sex service he uses so frequently, he rolls over and falls asleep.
 Claire is beside herself.